sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 When you create the embed API to generate your embed URL, you can specify parameters that define who the user is, what role they have (account type / team membership), what they will see, and how they can interact with your embedded content.

 There are many required and optional parameters available.
-This [QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0) details them when you have time to review them.
+This [QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0) details all of the available required and optional embed parameters.

 <aside class="negative">
 <strong>NOTE:</strong><br> If the user logging into the Parent application does not exist in Sigma, it will be created automatically in Sigma once authenticated by the Parent application.
 Sigma is relying on the Parent application authentication to determine user entitlements, along with account type / team membership in Sigma.